script3/yieldblox-docs/technical-docs/user-positions.md

 Claimants:

-* User - Predicate Never: The user is added as a claimant on the claimable balance to track that it belongs to them.
+- Distribution Account or User - Predicate Never: By default the distribution account is a claimant, however, if a user is liquidated they become the claimant so the protocol knows the collateral belongs to them.
-* Pool - Predicate Unconditional: The pool is added as a claimant so it can claim the claimable balance if the user is liquidated.

 ### Liability Claimable Balances